 Dr. Dosseva is a member of the College Music Society, MTNA, VMTA, NVMTA, and BMI, and is also a piano, music theory, and composition teacher in the Northern Virginia and Washington, D.C. areas.
 Dr. Dosseva is also on the Governing Board of the Washington International Piano Festival (WIPF), which is held every summer on the campus of The Catholic University of America in Washington, D.C.

 Dr. Dosseva has more than 10 years extensive teaching experience, both in classroom and private settings, and she welcomes students of all ages and levels.
 She also regularly attends educational webinars, workshops, and conferences.

-In addition to teaching, playing the piano, and composing, Radina also plays prima domra in the American Balalaika Symphony under the direction of Peter Trofimenko.
-Radina has performed in numerous concerts of the orchestra in the Washington D.C. area.
+In addition to teaching, playing the piano, and composing, Dr. Dosseva also played prima domra (a type of mandolin) for 10 years in the American Balalaika Symphony under the direction of Peter Trofimenko.
+Dr. Dosseva has performed in numerous concerts of the orchestra in the Washington, D.C. area.